lcq2/risc-666/README.md

 - Input handling
 - Audio
 - Scaled "hires" mode

+## About doom1.wad
+This is the shareware demo of course.
+It's the only thing I have right now to test it, since I don't have my DooM CDs with me.

 ## RISC-V emulation details
 Currently only rv32iam is supported, it's enough for what I need.
 In the future I will add floating point and compressed instructions to reduce overall code size.